Remove the stress of pavement maintenance and reduce your annual parking lot maintenance cost.

 How your parking lot design affects the flow of traffic

 Parking lot accidents are much more common than you think.
-Inadequate line painting or lack of signage can cause collisions.
+Inadequate striping or lack of signage can cause collisions.

 So what are some causes of parking lot problems?

 - Inadequate curb painting or lack of bollards

 - Navigational signage – Directs pedestrians and auto traffic, ensures a smooth traffic flow, and enforces rules such as speed limits.